Published the 3th of april, 2024 | Updated the 28th of january, 2025

 The Home Buyers’ Plan (HBP)

-• Repayment is then made over 15 years, interest-free;
+• Repayment is spread over 15 years, interest-free.

 Federal and provincial tax credits